dltj/dltj-blog/content/2020-11-04-election-reflection.md

 Democracy is participatory.
 You've got to tune in and show up to make it happen.

-{% include image.html
-  wpsrc="2020/2020-11-04-certificate.jpg"
-  caption="Certificate of Appreciation"
-  alt="Picture of certificate from Franklin County Board of Elections in appreciation for serving as a voting location manager for the November 3, 2020, general election." width="524"
+{{ image(width="524", localsrc="2020/2020-11-04-certificate.jpg", caption="Certificate of Appreciation", alt="Picture of certificate from Franklin County Board of Elections in appreciation for serving as a voting location manager for the November 3, 2020, general election.") }}
-%}